pudly/schmopera-hugo/content/articles/the-tso-pays-homage-to-maureen-forrester.md

 date = "2017-10-20T11:05:00-04:00"
 lastmod = "2017-10-20T11:25:00-04:00"
 publishDate = "2017-10-20T11:19:00-04:00"
-short_description = "Forrester became known for her interpretations of Mahler and for her professional relationship with the composer's protegé Bruno Walter, so it's no surprise to find the composer on the program.
-After the intermission, German-Canadian tenor Michael Schade joined Ms. Platts for Mahler's Das Lied von der Erde (The Song of the Earth), one of the composer's best loved works." slug = "the-tso-pays-homage-to-maureen-forrester" title = "The TSO pays homage to Maureen Forrester"
+short_description = "Forrester became known for her interpretations of Mahler and for her professional relationship with the composer&#039;s protegé Bruno Walter, so it&#039;s no surprise to find the composer on the program.
+After the intermission, German-Canadian tenor Michael Schade joined Ms. Platts for Mahler&#039;s Das Lied von der Erde (The Song of the Earth), one of the composer&#039;s best loved works." slug = "the-tso-pays-homage-to-maureen-forrester" title = "The TSO pays homage to Maureen Forrester"
 +++